carmenbianca/report-liferay/report.md

 ## Reflection {#research-reflection}

-This section on reflection is intended to reflect on the quality of the research.
+This section is intended to reflect on the quality of the research.
 Towards that end, I believe that there is one clear vector of uncertainty of the quality of the research: The reliability and generalisability of the expert interviews.

 In doing the exploration of user requirements, I knew that I wanted to gather data from actual users.
 Gathering quantitative data would have been a much more